Sainte Foy – Family-friendly, Snow-sure, Easy to Reach, Beautiful Chalets, Stunning Surroundings, No Lift Queues and a ‘Mecca’ for Powder Lovers

 Great for Non-Skiers too

 With a host of activities for the non-skier, Sainte Foy is a great place to come for a relaxing winter holiday.
-Venture Ski’s spa and swimming pool, massage therapist and outdoor hot-tubs are a great place to “chill out”.
+Venture Ski’s spa and swimming pool, massage therapist and hot-tub are a great place to “chill out”.
 All the chalets have relaxing sitting rooms with great views where you can sit and read, or just think.
-In Black Diamond Lodge, the cosy bar is open all day for a coffee, snack or glass of wine.
+In Black Diamond Lodge, the cosy bar is open all afternoon for a coffee, snack or glass of wine.
 Upstairs the residents library has a variety of books, or use the telescope to survey the mountains.

 Fancy an afternoon party or a few hours of shopping, then Val d’Isere is 20 minutes drive which can be arranged by our concierge with local taxis or one of our chauffeured minivans.